aurelia-contrib/aurelia-combo/README.md

 An Aurelia plugin for easy keyboard combo short-cuts.

+# Install Package

+`npm i aurelia-combo` or `yarn add aurelia-combo`

+> For aurelia-cli users, please make sure to use aurelia-cli version `1.0.0-beta.1` or above.

 ## Usage

-* with aurelia-cli `au install aurelia-combo`.
-* with webpack `npm i aurelia-combo`.

-In your app main.js file
+In your main.js file

 ```js
 aurelia.use.plugin(PLATFORM.moduleName('aurelia-combo'));